artemdev/FromJuniorToMiddle-backend-/README.md

 [API DOCUMENTATION IN SWAGGER](https://fromjuniortomiddle.herokuapp.com/api-docs/)

-One of my hackaton projects that helps junior developer update development skills by answering technical question
+One of my hackathon projects that helps junior developer update development skills by answering technical question

 Technologies that were used in Backend Part